mpyne-navy/dsb-report/README.md

 So I took it upon myself to make a version that I could post on a Github.

+## Formats

-Right now there is just the LaTeX source and the generated PDF itself.
-Later I might try to do an HTML conversion but for now I am happy with where it is at.
+Right now there is the LaTeX source and the generated PDF itself.
+I’ve also used `pandoc` to create a [Markdown version](https://github.com/mpyne-navy/dsb-report/blob/master/dsb-report.md), though it is not quite to the quality of the PDF version at this point.

 # Generating the PDF